 It might seem like an unnecessary pain to do it before you get started on your actual project.
 However, making sure that your tension is matching the pattern will ensure that your final project ends up in the anticipated size.
-Also you may find that the tension between designers is different.
-I’m personally a tight crocheters so my hook size will always be bigger than someone who crochets loosely.
+Also, you may find that the tension between designers is different.
+I’m personally a tight crocheter so my hook size will always be bigger than someone who crochets loosely.

 Tip 8 – Unravel is good and helps you to improve

-Don’t see unraveling as a failure.
+Don’t see unravelling as a failure.
 It’s a learning curve and the good thing is that you can reuse the yarn.
 Unlike sewing, where when you’ve cut the fabric in the wrong place you can’t go back!

 Tip 9 – Experiment with colour